SpinalHDL/SpinalWorkshop/README.md

 - SimCounter : src/main/python/workshop/simCounter
 - SimStreamJoinFork : src/main/python/workshop/simStreamJoinFork

+In each labs, there is an assets folder which contain a starting template and a solution.<br>
+In each labs, there is an spec.md which give basics of the lab.
+(You can get the Intellij plugin to read it in the IDE)<br>
 For SpinalSim, the simulation waves are located in the simWorkspace folder.

 ## Cocotb labs